 Jim Fleming and Ed Mulick, co-presidents of the Park City Teachers Association, said Treasure Mountain Junior High has been a concern among community members and district faculty.
 Hickey said he is expecting the school to be a priority on the list come September after an audit performed by VCBO Architects "a couple years ago" showed most of the district buildings were structurally sound.

 "Most of them are structurally in great shape, but the one that has received the most attention from the community is Treasure Mountain," Hickey said.
-"We really want to look at everything so we can see how different pieces may fit in with other pieces of the needs of the district."

 A meeting has been scheduled with the Master Planning Committee for next week, he added, and there will be several more over the summer.
 The committee is made up of community members, district administration school board members and district staff.
 For a project this large, Hickey said, the committee may expand.